 This is one of the most searched query on Google.
 First of all you should know all three of these OS use Linux kernel – which is obvious.
 However, I’m highlighting few differences for end-users.

 To begin with, Fedora is oldest of all three.
-Here’s a 2-year old celebrating 10 years of Fedora.
+Fedora celebrated its tenth birthday in 2013.